Technical whitepaper — v1.0

 The most underappreciated aspect of INTNT's design is its emergent fourth utility: a verifiable onchain trust score for autonomous execution agents.

 As AI trading agents, DeFi bots, and autonomous wallets proliferate, every protocol they interact with faces a fundamental question: should this agent be trusted?
 Today there is no standard answer.
-Each protocol makes its own assessment, usually defaulting to either full permissionlessness (anyone can interact) or full permissioning (whitelist only).
+Each protocol implements its own ad-hoc trust model.

 The INTNT reputation score

 DeFi protocols can use INTNT reputation scores to gate access — "only interact with wallets that have INTNT reputation above 800."
-For AI agents operating autonomously, this score becomes a portable credential: evidence of reliable, non-fraudulent onchain execution history.
-As autonomous agent wallets become the dominant user archetype in DeFi, INTNT owns the trust primitive they all need.
+For AI agents operating autonomously, this score becomes a portable credential.
+An agent that has filled 10,000 intents with a 99.8% success rate and zero slashes has proven trustworthiness in a way no other primitive currently provides.

 This positions INTNT not only as an intent execution layer but as foundational infrastructure for the autonomous onchain economy — a market that barely exists today but will be substantial within three years.